jojoqc/projects/devops/README.md

 # 🚀 DevOps & Cloud Engineering Portfolio

-This repository serves as a curated index of my DevOps and cloud engineering projects.
-Each project is an independent repository, linked below with key details and learnings.
+This repository directly documents my hands-on work in DevOps and cloud engineering.
+Each project is an independent repository, linked below with concrete details and technical learnings.

 ### Focus Areas
 - **CI/CD Pipelines**